apache/cordova-docs/docs/en/edge/guide/platforms/wp8/upgrading.md

 3. Right-click on __References__ and select __Add Reference__.

-4. Navigate to the new distribution and add the file `WP7CordovaClassLib.dll`.
+4. Navigate to the new distribution and add the `WP7CordovaClassLib.dll` file.
-    - __NOTE:__ You can view the version of the DLL by right-clicking on the reference, and selecting __Properties__.
+    - __NOTE:__ You can view the DLL's version by right-clicking on the reference, and selecting __Properties__.

 5. Copy the new `cordova-1.9.0.js` into your project.
 (Be sure it is marked as Content.)